 Pressure canning is the safest and most efficient way to get foods into the kill zone when canning so that the risk of botulism is decreased, if not eliminated completely.

-Using Pressure Cookers Instead of Pressure Canners for Canning
+Canning Mistake #6: Using Pressure Cookers Instead of Pressure Canners for Canning is Unsafe

 There can be a lot of confusion when it comes to understanding the difference between pressure cookers and pressure canners.